-There’s plenty of growth funding available, particularly for SaaS, FinTech, AI, IoT and Biotec companies, but is your business able to take advantage of this type of funding and if so, what do you need to do to secure it?
+There’s plenty of growth funding available for tech businesses, but is your business able to take advantage of this type of investment, and if so, what do you need to do to secure it?

 What is growth funding?

-Growth funding (also known as growth capital) is a type of investment by either a Family Office (high net worth individuals) or Private Equity firm in return for an equity stake in potentially high growth unquoted companies.
+Growth funding (also known as growth capital) is a type of investment usually through a Private Equity firm, but sometimes from high net worth individuals in return for an equity stake in potentially high growth unquoted companies.

 Growth funding can accelerate growth

-By using growth funding, as opposed to just re-investing any prior year profits, you can potentially accelerate the growth of your business within a two to four-year horizon.
-The requirement for and use of growth funding will vary by business and by sector but in general, most firms will use growth funding to expand existing operations, enter new markets, develop new products or perhaps finance an acquisition.
+Using growth funding, you can potentially accelerate your business’s growth within a two to four-year horizon.
+The requirement for and use of growth funding will vary by business and by sector.
+Still, in general, most firms will use growth funding to expand existing operations, enter new markets, develop new products or perhaps finance an acquisition.

 Most growth funding investors are specialists in the sectors they invest in and therefore bring not only investment but also knowledge, expertise and contacts.